rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 j(E) = (1728 * 4a^3)/(4a^3 + 27b^2)
 ```

-The j-invariant has a few cool properties: for example, while this is the
+The j-invariant has a few cool properties.
+For example, while this is the
 formula for the short Weierstrass form, the value of j doesn't change if you
 put the same curve in a different form.
 Also, all curves with the same
 j-invariant are isomorphic.
 However, for SIDH you don't really care about